JasonShen-SH/mase/docs/labs/practical2_rs1923.md

     # save model, initialize masegraph and optimizer again
 </pre>

-Subsequently, we executed the search procedure.
-Given the network's simplicity—indicating manageable model size and reasonable latency—we focused exclusively on two key performance metrics: **accuracy (acc) and loss**， for evaluation.
+Subsequently, we executed the search.

+Given the network's simplicity, indicating manageable model size and reasonable latency, we focused exclusively on two key performance metrics **accuracy and loss** for evaluation.
 <pre>
 for multiplier in channel_multiplier:
     # get sampled_config